 Important Repayment Terms

 Deferment: A deferment allows you to defer or postpone your scheduled monthly loan payments.
-Deferments may apply to PLUS loans, Federal Consolidation Loans, and Federal Family Education loans, including the Federal Stafford Loan.
+Deferments may apply to PLUS loans, Federal Consolidation Loans, and Federal Direct loans.

 Deferments last for different amounts of time.
 If you have already received a prior deferment, you may qualify for the same one again.
 In some cases, if you have exceeded the time limit on a particular deferment, you may no longer be eligible to apply for the same deferment.